Lugo’s rise stems from more curveballs

 “The reason I didn’t throw it too much in the past was because I didn’t really know where it was going.
 Now I have a better feel for where it’s going, so I throw it a lot more.”

 It’s been working, too.
-Opposing batters are hitting .231 against it, down from .280 last year, according to Brooks Baseball, which also tracks the pitch usage numbers.
+Batters are hitting .231 against it, down from .280 last year, according to Brooks Baseball, which also tracks pitch usage numbers.
 Lugo’s curve is drawing way more ground balls and way fewer line drives, and little of the contact has been hard.
 He’s been confident enough to throw it as the first pitch to 13 of the 44 batters he’s faced.

 One area that’s still a weakness: purposely spotting it outside the strike zone.
 Hence, far fewer whiffs than last year.